For more information on which courses apply to your college and major we recommend meeting with your Dean or Academic Advisor.

 Total immersion experience in a field of interest chosen by the student in a country in which the target language is spoken.
 Students must have advanced Italian language skills in order to be approved for this course.
 (3 - 6 cr)

 *Course requires departmental permission.
 Please visit our internships page for more details.

-In addition to your 3 required classroom courses, students are also eligible to enroll in Distance Learning courses while they are abroad.
+In addition to your 3 required classroom courses, students are also eligible to enroll in online courses while they are abroad.
 Please check with your dean or academic advisor for more information.